yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Upgrades are automatically handled by Yugabyte.
 There are two types of upgrades:

 Cloud console
 : During a maintenance window, the Yugabyte Cloud console may be in read-only mode and not allow any edit changes.
 The upgrade has no impact on running clusters.
-Customers will be notified in advance of the maintenance schedule.
+We'll notify you in advance of the maintenance schedule.

-Cluster (yugabyteDB) version upgrade
+Cluster (YugabyteDB) version upgrade
 : To keep up with the latest bug fixes, improvements, and security fixes, Yugabyte will upgrade your cluster to the [latest version](#what-version-of-yugabytedb-does-my-cluster-run-on).
-We will notify you of any upcoming upgrade schedule via email.
+We'll notify you in advance of any upcoming upgrade schedule via email.
-: The database is upgraded to the latest release in the release track that was selected when the cluster was created (either edge or stable).
+: The database is upgraded to the latest release in the [release track](#what-version-of-yugabytedb-does-my-cluster-run-on) that was selected when the cluster was created (either edge or stable).
 Free clusters are always in the edge track.
 : Database upgrades of high-availability (multi-node) clusters are done on a rolling basis to avoid any downtime.

 ## YugabyteDB